mathangisravan/CGITraining/README.md

 # CGITraining
-Here i will be uploading app practice problems
+Here i will be uploading CGI Training practice problems